-Chances are, you’ve probably heard of Dialectical Behavior Therapy (DBT).
+Chances are, you’ve heard of Dialectical Behavior Therapy (DBT).
 In the world of teen mental health treatment, DBT has been gaining more and more popularity over the years.
 Whether you first learned about it from a friend, family member, your child’s school counselor or therapist, or even Selena Gomez, there’s a reason why therapists are embracing this evidence-based treatment modality and are receiving specialty certifications to practice DBT: It works!

 But if you’ve done any research in efforts to find help for your depressed adolescent, you might have read that Dialectical Behavior Therapy was first developed to treat borderline personality disorder.
 So…does it actually work for depression?
 And if so, how?